İttihadism: Modernisation and secularism

-While the CUP eventually relied on Pan-Islamism, there always existed a secular culture within the Sacred Committee.
-The CUP heavily cracked down on religious fanaticism following the 31 March Incident which strained its relationship with the ulema, but at the same time used Islamist fervor for their benefit during World War I. Nevertheless, the CUP saw itself as a modernizing force for bringing Ottoman, Turkish, and Muslim society to European standards, which mandated social reform.
-An example of pre-Kemalist style social reform was the controversial "Temporal Family Law" passed in 1917 was a significant advance in women's rights and secularism in Ottoman matrimonial law.
-Women's right to divorce was expanded, while polygamy was restricted.
+While the CUP eventually relied on Pan-Islamism, there was always a secular culture within the Sacred Committee.
+The CUP heavily cracked down on religious fanaticism following the 31 March incident, which strained its relationship with the ulema, but at the same time, it used Islamist fervour for its benefit during the First World War.
+Nevertheless, the CUP saw itself as a modernizing force for bringing Ottoman, Turkish and Muslim society to European standards, which mandated social reform.
+An example of pre-Kemalist social reform was the controversial "Temporal Family Law", passed in 1917, which was a significant advance in women's rights and secularism in Ottoman matrimonial law.
+Women's right to divorce was expanded, and polygamy was restricted.

 Influence of Goltz

-The primary influences on the Unionists were the French scientist Gustave Le Bon and the German General Baron Colmar von der Goltz.
-Le Bon argued that democracy was only just mindless mob rule and the best form of the government was a rule by a scientific elite.
+The primary influences on the CUP were the French scientist Gustave Le Bon and the German General Baron Colmar von der Goltz.
+Le Bon argued that democracy was only just mindless mob rule and that the best form of the government was a rule by a scientific elite.

-Equally important given the large number of army officers as Unionists was the influence of Goltz, who trained an entire generation of Ottoman officers, the so-called "Goltz generation".
-Goltz was a militarist, Social Darwinist and an ultra-nationalist who saw war as something necessary, desirable and inevitable, writing: "It [war] is an expression of the energy and self-respect which a nation possesses...
-Perpetual peace means perpetual death!".
-Goltz's most important idea, which was to greatly influence the Unionists was that of the "nation in arms", that henceforward in modern war, the side that could mobilise best the entire resources of its society would be the one that would win, and as such the best thing that could done was to militarise one's society in peacetime to ensure that it would be a "nation in arms" when the inevitable war came.
-Goltz, who spoke fluent Turkish and was very popular with the officers he had trained expressed a great deal of admiration for the Turks as a naturally warlike people, in contrast to his country where he believed that hedonism was rendering the next generation of young German men unfit for war.
+Equally important because of the large number of army officers in the CUP was the influence of Goltz, who trained an entire generation of Ottoman officers, the so-called "Goltz generation".
+Goltz was a militarist, Social Darwinist and ultranationalist, who saw war as something necessary, desirable and inevitable.
+He wrote, "It [war] is an expression of the energy and self-respect which a nation possesses....
+Perpetual peace means perpetual death!"
+Goltz's most important idea, which would greatly influence the Unionists, was that in modern war, the side that could mobilise best the entire resources of its society would now be the one that would win and sp the best thing that could done was to militarise one's society in peacetime to ensure that it would be a "nation in arms" when the inevitable war came.
+Goltz, who spoke fluent Turkish and was very popular with the officers whom he trained, expressed a great deal of admiration for the Turks as a naturally-warlike people.
+That was in contrast to his country, where he believed that hedonism had made the next generation of young German men unfit for war.

-Goltz was also an intense Anglophobe who believed that the great struggle of the coming 20th century would be a world war between Britain and Germany for the mastery of the world; for him it was self-evident that the world was just too small for the British and German empires to co-exist, and he urged his protégés in the Ottoman Army to ensure that the empire fought on the side of his country when the inevitable Anglo-German war broke out.
+Goltz was also an intense Anglophobe, who believed that the great struggle of the coming 20th century would be a world war between Britain and Germany for the mastery of the world.
+He consered it to be self-evident that the world was just too small for the British and German Empires to co-exist, and he urged his protégés in the Ottoman Army to ensure that the empire fought on the side of Germany when the inevitable Anglo-German war would break out.